Posts Tagged ‘Ken Wharton’

 (Guy Miller)

-The car returned to the UK and was acquired from The Wharton Estate by roving Aussie engineer/racer Paul England on a racing holiday.
+The Cooper returned to the UK and was acquired from the Wharton Estate by roving Aussie engineer/racer Paul England who was on a racing holiday.
 He contested F2 events at Snetterton and Mallory Park as well as the 1957 German GP at the Nurburgring.
+England is shown in the two shots below, contesting the German classic in the Cooper.
+DNF with distributor troubles after completing four of the race’s 22 laps, famously won by JM Fangio’s Maserati 250F.

 paul england nurburgring 1957

-Paul England contesting the 1957 German GP, Nurburgring in the Cooper T41.
-DNF.
-England was a Repco trained engineer, builder of the ‘Ausca’ a fabulous Holden engined sports car special in which he had a circuit racing career ending accident at Phillip Island.
+England was a Repco trained engineer, builder of the Ausca a fabulous Holden engined sports car in which he had a circuit racing career ending accident at Phillip Island.
 He later formed a very successful engineering business, won multiple Australian Hillclimb Championships in self built cars and entered cars for, and assisted drivers such as Larry Perkins.
-(Unattributed)

-At the end of the 1957 season the car was bought by Aussie Miller who was also visiting Europe.
-The Cooper came into Australia in bits along with various aircraft parts, Miller an agricultural pilot…as in a very good crop-dusting pilot!
-A Lotus 12 was also imported in bits for Ern Tadgell, the cars taking on the names ‘Miller Special’ and ‘Sabakat’ in the best traditions of motor racing thereby avoiding the ‘fiscal fiends’ punitive import taxes otherwise applicable to imported racing cars…
+At the end of 1957 the car was bought by Aussie Miller who was also visiting Europe.
+The Cooper came into Australia in bits along with various aircraft parts, Miller was an agricultural pilot.
+As in a very good crop-dusting pilot who originally flew in the RAAF!
+A Lotus 12 was also imported in bits for Ern Tadgell, the cars taking on the names ‘Miller Special’ and ‘Sabakat’ in the best traditions of motor racing, thereby avoiding the fiscal-fiend’s punitive import taxes otherwise applicable to imported racing cars…

 miller spl albert park